Printable drafting cheat sheet for 2022 fantasy football leagues

 Download PDF

 What I have for you here should help give you a good overview of how I’d draft and hopefully will help you navigate your draft.
-These are PPR rankings.
+These are PPR rankings updated 9/2.